 AzureMetrics | where ResourceProvider=="MICROSOFT.SQL" and ResourceId contains "/ELASTICPOOLS/" and MetricName=="dtu_consumption_percent" | summarize avg(Maximum) by ResourceId

 You can use these alert-based queries to alert on specific thresholds for both Azure SQL Database and elastic pools.
-To configure an alert for your OMS workspace:
+To configure an alert for your Log Analytics workspace: